db-ux-design-system/core-web/showcases/patternhub/README.md

 ### Github-Version-Switcher

-If you like a version-switcher for github you can change the `.env` file and acivate it.
+If you like a version-switcher for GitHub you can change the `.env` file and activate it.